The French Dispatch: Background

 The film has been described as "a love letter to journalists set at an outpost of an American newspaper in a fictional 20th-century French city", centering on four stories.
-It brings to life a collection of tales published in the eponymous The French Dispatch, based in the fictional French city of Ennui-sur-Blasé (literally Boredom-upon-Apathetic).
-The film is inspired by Anderson's love of The New Yorker, and some characters and events in the film are based on real-life equivalents from the magazine.
-Arthur Howitzer Jr., the Kansas-born editor of the Dispatch, was based on the New Yorker founding editor Harold Ross, who came from Colorado.
+It brings to life a collection of tales published in the eponymous The French Dispatch, based in the fictional French city of Ennui-sur-Blasé.
+The film is inspired by Wes Anderson's love of The New Yorker, and some characters and events in the film are based on real-life equivalents from the magazine.
+Arthur Howitzer Jr., the Kansas-born editor of the Dispatch, was based on The New Yorker founding editor Harold Ross, who came from Colorado.
 A. J. Liebling served as a secondary inspiration for the character.
-The character Herbsaint Sazerac was inspired by the New Yorker writer Joseph Mitchell.
+The character Herbsaint Sazerac was inspired by The New Yorker writer Joseph Mitchell.
 The food journalist Roebuck Wright was based on an amalgamation of James Baldwin, Liebling and Tennessee Williams.
 The story "Revisions to a Manifesto" was inspired by Mavis Gallant's two-part article "The Events in May: A Paris Notebook", centering on the May 68 student protests.
 "The Concrete Masterpiece" was inspired by the 1951 feature "The Days of Duveen", a six-part profile on art dealer Lord Duveen, upon which the character Julien Cadazio (played by Adrien Brody) is modeled.
 The character Upshur "Maw" Clampette was based on art collector Dominique de Menil, and J.K.L.
 Berensen was inspired by art lecturer Rosamond Bernier.